arpitbbhayani/system-design-questions/scripts/template.md

 These are the common pitfalls that you should keep in mind while you are building this prototype

-- System calls are blocking
+- pitfall-1
+- pitfall-2
+- pitfall-3

 # Outcome